WatForm/portus-evaluation/README.md

     a) install a command-line version of Z3, version 4.8.15 or higher.
     Binaries are available [https://github.com/Z3Prover/z3/releases].
-    If using MacOS, we recommend using Homebrew: brew install z3.
+    If using MacOS, we recommend using Homebrew: `brew install z3`.
     If on Ubuntu, do not use apt-get, since its version of Z3 is out of date.
     We have not successfully built fortress on Windows yet, however, if built elsewhere the jars should work on Windows.